 The Canberra branch, founded in 1962, is one of six regional branches of the Statistical Society of Australia.
 The objectives of the branch are to provide the focus and organisation of Canberra-based activities, and a forum for all people interested in the theory, methodology, and application of statistical methods.
 More recently, the society has branched out (pun intended!) and embraced the burgeoning relationships between classical statistics, data science, and machine learning.

-Since 2017, we have also run the Dennis Trewin prize (named after the former Australian Statistician, Dennis Trewin) annually, where current and recent PhD and Masters students in statistics and related fields from Canberra and rural NSW are invited to record a 15-20 minute talk on their recent research.
+Since 2017, we have also run the Dennis Trewin prize (named after the former Australian Statistician, Dennis Trewin) annually, where current and recent PhD and Masters students in statistics and related fields from Canberra and region NSW are invited to record a 15-20 minute talk on their recent research.
 The winner receives a monetary prize and is given the opportunity to present at the October branch meeting.

 If you are in Canberra and are interested in becoming an SSA member, have ideas for potential meeting speakers, workshops, or events in general, then we would love to hear from you!
 Please send an email to the address provided below.

 As part of the SSA, members of the Canberra branch weekly SSA e-digests, keeping them up to date with various statistical news and events all around Australia.
 Members also receive complimentary access to Australian and New Zealand Journal of Statistics (ANZJS), and are given substantial discounts for various SSA workshops held both in and outside of the Canberra region, as well as other events such as biennial Australian Statistical Conference (ASC) and Early Career and Student Statisticians Conference (ESSC)

 Please go to SSA Canberra Branch Council to find out whose on the council!
 If you wish to get in contact in us, please do so at ssacanberra 'at' gmail.com